-© Leaders Foundation Romanic
+© Leaders Foundation Romania

 "Leaders Experience" from the LEADERS Foundation is an intensive training program for students and university graduates that aims to prepare young students for their future leadership careers and develop the required skills.
 This process helps the participants to set milestones for their personal map and to define personal leadership objectives, which they pursue during the program.
 The program can be undertaken by young people aged 19 to 25, students from Romania working in various areas (start-up entrepreneurs, freelancers, engineers, etc.).
 Raiffeisen Bank S.A. in Romania has been a partner for ten cycles of this valuable training experience.
-In addition to sponsorship, the bank facilitates access to know-how through the bank also organized lectures for students at the Faculty of Law and Business participation of its employees.
+In addition to sponsorship, the bank facilitates access to know-how through the participation of its employees.
 For each training cycle, they act as mentors for the program teams and support the participants in realizing their full potential.